PhilipOyelegbin/PhilipOyelegbin/README.md

 * Domain registration
 * Website hosting, and more

+- 🔭 I’m currently working on nigeria remote voting sysytem
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Cloud Computing
 - 📫 How to reach me: philipoyelegbin@gmail.com
 - 👯 I’m looking to collaborate on any web development project as a React developer